ameenabbasii/PaperFetch/README.md

 # cie_pastpaperdownloader
-This repository contains a Python script that downloads past papers and marking schemes from PapaCambridge, merges them into a single PDF, and allows users to choose where to save the files.
+This is a python script which, when given the subject-code & variant, installs all the relevant past-papers for that subject and stores in a specified file.

 ⸻